Kong/insomnia-docs/docs/insomnia/insomnia-config-file.md

 `disableUpdateNotification` | Boolean | If `true`, Insomnia won’t show a notification when new updates are available.
 Users can still check for updates in Preferences.
 `enableAnalytics` | Boolean | If `true`, Insomnia will send anonymous data about features and plugins used.
 `disablePaidFeatureAds` | Boolean | If `true`, Insomnia won’t show any visual elements that recommend plan upgrades.
 `incognitoMode` | Boolean | If `true`, Insomnia won’t make any network requests other than the requests you ask it to send.
-This configuration controls and overwrites any existing settings for  **Send Usage Stats** and **Allow Notification Requests**.
+This configuration controls and overwrites any existing settings for **enableAnalytics** and **allowNotificationRequests** by disabling both.